-Located in Bangor, Wisconsin, USA, and operating on approximately 45 hectares of land, the plant specializes in the treating of railway ties.
-The facilities include three pressure treating cylinders for oilborne preservatives, providing a combined annual treating capacity of approximately 200,000 cubic metres.
-The plant also includes a crosstie and switch tie inspection facility capable of processing 1.5 million ties annually, a maintenance facility and offices for production, sales and wood procurement personnel.
+Located in Russellville, Arkansas, USA, and operating on approximately 40 hectares of land, the plant specializes in the treating of railway ties.
+The facilities include three pressure treating cylinders for oilborne preservatives, with one of them alternating for borate, giving a combined annual treating capacity of approximately 165,000 cubic metres.
+The plant also includes a crosstie and switch tie inspection facility capable of processing 1.5 million ties annually, and a maintenance facility and offices for production and wood procurement.